Blog

 Clean your data before you migrate to Business Central

 Most migration projects slip not because the code was hard, but because the data was dirty.
-Twenty years of NAV use leaves behind duplicate customers, broken document links and dimension entries that point nowhere — and all of it has to land cleanly in Business Central.
-This is the companion to our upgrade checklist: that one tells you what decides the cost; this one goes deep on the single factor most likely to blow the timeline.
+Twenty years of NAV use leaves behind duplicate customers, broken document links and dimension entries that point nowhere, and all of it has to land cleanly in Business Central.
+Our upgrade checklist covers what decides the cost of a migration; this post goes deep on the single factor most likely to blow the timeline.

 Start with a trial migration against a backup